 For CT and MRI of the digestive tract, doctors may give people substances that can be seen on the imaging test (contrast agents) to help distinguish one tissue or structure from its surroundings.
 Contrast agents may be given by mouth, by vein, by enema, or in combination.

-This test allows doctors to clearly see the lining of the small intestine and look for tumors or bleeding.
+Regular CT does not show the lining of the intestines well.
+A variation of the test, called CT enterography, allows doctors to clearly see the lining of the small intestine and look for tumors or narrowing of the intestines resulting from inflammation (strictures).
 For this test, people drink a large volume (about 1.6 quarts [1.5 liters]) of a liquid contrast agent such as barium.
 The contrast agent distends the small intestine so that doctors can see it better.

 For this test, people drink a contrast agent, and their colon is inflated with gas from a tube inserted in the rectum.
 Before the test, people are given laxatives or enemas similar to those required for a regular colonoscopy to thoroughly remove stool.
 Although CT colonography is able to detect abnormal growths (intestinal polyps) or even colon cancer, people still need to have a colonoscopy to remove any polyps or abnormalities detected during the test.